khaledeslam20/playing-repor/README.md

 **1- Techniques**:
 To handle the imbalance between the majority (non-fraud) and minority (fraud) classes, I applied the following strategies:

-- Using the Data As-Is – Training the model on the original imbalanced dataset to serve as a baseline and see if the resampling techniques will improve the performance or harm it.
+-** Using the Data As-Is**: Training the model on the original imbalanced dataset to serve as a baseline and see if the resampling techniques will improve the performance or harm it.
-- Undersampling – Reducing the number of majority class samples to balance the dataset.
+- **Undersampling**: Reducing the number of majority class samples to balance the dataset.
-- Oversampling using SMOTE (Synthetic Minority Oversampling Technique) – Generating synthetic examples for the minority class to increase its representation.
+- **Oversampling**: using SMOTE (Synthetic Minority Oversampling Technique), generating synthetic examples for the minority class to increase its representation.
-- Combined Sampling – Applying both oversampling and undersampling to create a more balanced dataset.
+- **Combined Sampling**: Applying both oversampling and undersampling to create a more balanced dataset.
-- Cost-Sensitive Learning – Assigning a higher cost to misclassifying fraud cases to force the model to focus more on the minority class.
+- **Cost-Sensitive Learning**: Assigning a higher cost to misclassifying fraud cases to force the model to focus more on the minority class.

 **2- Models**: